 - You want balanced volume in the mid-face

 One of the most important decisions to make when considering any cosmetic surgery is the choice of surgeon.
 Our surgeons are fully qualified Specialist Plastic Surgeons recognised by the Royal Australasian College of Surgeons and the Australian Society of Plastic Surgeons.
-At Asian Plastic Surgery, their work focuses on advanced surgical methods specifically designed to enhance Asian anatomy and aesthetics.
-This allows them to transform their patients’ appearance and self-esteem while celebrating the inherent beauty of their cultural identity.
+At Asian Plastic Surgery, their work focuses on advanced surgical methods specifically designed to enhance Asian anatomy and aesthetics while celebrating the inherent beauty of Asian identity.